- Intro Videos

 You can now use File>Import to import the .apkg files you exported earlier, which will merge the exported content with the existing content, so everything will be in one place.

 Anki needs to be able to make outbound HTTPS connections to sync.
-At a minimum it must be able to connect to ankiweb.net, sync.ankiweb.net and syncN.ankiweb.net, where N is number between 2 and 6.
+It must be able to connect to ankiweb.net, sync.ankiweb.net, sync2.ankiweb.net, and so on.
 These domains may change over time, and the IP addresses they point to may also change, so we recommend you allow wildcard access to *.ankiweb.net to reduce the chance of the firewall rules needing to be updated in the future.

 If you have a firewall on your machine, you should add an exception for Anki.
 If you are on a work or school network, please contact your network administrator for assistance - it is not something we can help you with.

-If you need a proxy to access the internet, Anki should automatically pick up your system proxy settings if you’re on Windows or OS X, and will honour the HTTP_PROXY environment variable if you’re on another platform.
+If you need a proxy to access the internet, Anki should automatically pick up your system proxy settings if you’re on Windows or macOS, and will honour the HTTP_PROXY environment variable if you’re on another platform.

 Anki will only be able to pick up your system settings if a proxy is manually configured, and does not require a password.
 If your system uses automatic proxy setup, or uses a proxy that requires a username and password, you will need to manually tell Anki the proxy configuration.